-Organizational security policies required in use of the TOE are shown in Table 3-2.
+Organizational security policies required for the TOE are shown in Table 3-2.
 These organizational security policies are the same as the ones written in the conforming PP.

 Identifier Organizational Security Policy P.USER.AUTHORIZATION To preserve operational accountability and security, users will be authorized to use the TOE only as permitted by the TOE Owner.
 P.SOFTWARE.VERIFICATION To detect corruption of the executable code in the TSF, procedures will exist to self-verify executable code in the TSF.
-P.AUDIT.LOGGING To preserve operational accountability and security, records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel.
-P.INTERFACE.MANAGEMENT To prevent unauthorized use of the external interfaces of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment.
+To preserve operational accountability and security, P.AUDIT.LOGGING records that provide an audit trail of TOE use and security-relevant events will be created, maintained, and protected from unauthorized disclosure or alteration, and will be reviewed by authorized personnel.
+P.INTERFACE.MANAGEMENT To prevent unauthorized use of the external interfaces